 Because of the complexity of the mortgage market and the National Mortgage Settlement Agreement, which will be implemented over a three-year period, borrowers will not immediately know if they qualify for relief.
-So, if you are not sure if you qualify, BE SURE TO SUBMIT YOUR APPLICATION BEFORE JANUARY 18, 2013!
+If you are not sure if you qualify, BE SURE TO SUBMIT YOUR APPLICATION BEFORE DECEMBER 31, 2012!

 Borrowers from states who did not sign the settlement will not be eligible for any of the relief directly to homeowners.
-That means borrowers from Oklahoma will not be eligible for any of the relief directly to homeowners because Oklahoma elected not to join the settlement.
+Borrowers from Oklahoma will not be eligible for any of the relief directly to homeowners because Oklahoma elected not to join the settlement.